Robert Fraser (art dealer)

 Robert Fraser (13 August 1937 – 27 January 1986), sometimes known as "Groovy Bob", was a London art dealer.
-He was a figure in the London cultural scene of the mid-to-late 1960s, and was close to members of the Beatles and the Rolling Stones.
+He was a figure in the London cultural scene of the mid-to-late 1960s, and was close to members of the Beatles (particularly Paul McCartney) and the Rolling Stones.
 In February 2015, the exhibition A Strong Sweet Smell of Incense: A Portrait of Robert Fraser, curated by Brian Clarke, was presented by Pace Gallery at the Royal Academy of Arts in London.

 Early life and education

-Robert Fraser was born on 13 August 1937, the son of banker Sir Lionel Fraser, who had started as a newspaper delivery boy.
+Robert Fraser was born on 13 August 1937, the son of banker Lionel Fraser, CMG, who had started as a newspaper delivery boy.
 Lionel Fraser's father was butler to Harry Gordon Selfridge, the founder of the Selfridges department store chain.

-Fraser was educated at Eton College, and spent several years in Africa in the 1950s as an officer in the King's African Rifles.
+Fraser was educated at Eton College, and spent several years in Africa in the 1950s as an officer in the King's African Rifles (KAR).

 Career

 After a period spent working in galleries in the United States he returned to England, and with the help of his father (a wealthy financier who had also been a trustee of the Tate Gallery) established the Robert Fraser Gallery at 69 Duke Street (near Grosvenor Square), London, in 1962.
 The gallery interior was designed by Cedric Price.

 The Robert Fraser Gallery became a focal point for modern art in Britain, and through his exhibitions he helped to launch and promote the work of many important new British and American artists including Peter Blake, Clive Barker, Bridget Riley, Jann Haworth, Richard Hamilton, Gilbert and George, Eduardo Paolozzi, Andy Warhol, Harold Cohen, Jim Dine and Ed Ruscha.
 Fraser also sold work by René Magritte, Jean Dubuffet, Balthus and Hans Bellmer.